 So what is the correct flow rate of an NFT hydroponic system?

-Both the slope and flow rate of the solution affect the dissolved oxygen content of the nutrient solution.
+The solution’s slope and flow rate affects the dissolved oxygen content of the nutrient solution.
 Essentially, if there is no flow rate and the nutrient solution becomes stagnant, there will be lower oxygen levels available to the plants.

-In his book Hobby Hydroponics, Howard Resh states:
+In his book Hobby Hydroponics, Howard Resh states the following:

-However, they suggest that if you live in a warmer climate, you use a steeper slope and incorporate gaps into your NFT channel, which can dramatically improve crop productivity.
+However, they suggest that if you live in a warmer climate, you use a steeper slope and incorporate gaps into your NFT channel.
+Doing so can dramatically improve crop productivity.

 Let’s have a little fun with this question, shall we?